Fort Lytton: Second World War

 Fort Lytton's role in the Second World War was very different from previous times.
 It was now part of a much larger defence system.
 Between 1937 and 1943, four more coastal forts were built to defend Moreton Bay.
 These forts provided the outer defence to prevent enemy vessels from reaching the mouth of the Brisbane River, while Fort Lytton provided the inner defence.
 The four outer forts were Fort Bribie and Fort Skirmish on Bribie Island, and Fort Cowan Cowan and Fort Rous on Moreton Island.
 Each of these forts was equipped with two six inch guns, giving combined coverage of most of Moreton Bay.
 Also, the navy operated indicator loops and remote-controlled minefields in the deep water channels of Moreton Bay, giving them the potential to detect and destroy enemy vessels including submerged submarines.

 One of Fort Lytton's roles was "Inner Inspection Station".
 This meant that it could send out inspection parties to board and inspect ships to insure it was safe to allow them to proceed up the river.
 A ship (HMAS Kinchela) was permanently anchored near the middle of the river off Fort Lytton.
 Two permanent heavy steel boom nets blocked the river permanently on the far side of Kinchela.
 Two movable steel boom net gates blocked the river between Kinchela and the fort, and were opened and closed by a large winches mounted at Fort Lytton and on Kinchela.
 Search lights illuminated the net when required.
 Warning of vessels approaching the boom was provided by indicator loop and photo-electric beam systems across the river mouth downstream of the fort.
 Guns at fort were used in protect the boom gate.
 These included a 4.7 in naval gun and a twin 6-pounder rapid-fire gun which was remotely controlled from a 15 m high lookout tower.

 Many other defence activities were based at Fort Lytton including a signals station, a radar station and a heavy anti-aircraft battery.
 Brisbane's defences were progressively strengthened during WW2, in line with Brisbane's increasing strategic significance to the war effort.
-In particular, by 1943, Brisbane was the a major submarine base.
+In particular, by 1943, Brisbane was a major submarine base.
 A total of 89 submarines were dry docked for repairs in Brisbane over a three-year period.